bring/developer-site/content/api/booking/customs/voec.md

 - Pickup Parcel Bulk (0342)
 - Home Delivery Parcel (0349)

-when sent to Norway from Norway
+When sent to Norway from Norway

 - Home mailbox parcel (3584)